w3c/webappsec-dbsc/README.md

 - Each session has a separate new key created, and it should not be possible to detect that different sessions are from the same device.
 - Registration and refresh will only be performed over a secure connection (or with localhost for testing).

+To achieve these goals, we add the following constraints to DBSC requests:
+- Registration and refresh are made in the context of the request that triggered them.
+For registration, this is the request serving the Sec-Session-Registration header.
+For refresh, this is the request deferred due to missing cookies.
+- Cookie refresh only occurs if the cookie is accessible.
+DBSC will not attempt to refresh a third-party cookie if third-party cookies are blocked.
+- Refresh from cross-site contexts will only occur if the Storage Access API has granted permission to access first-party state.
+This mitigates a timing side-channel on recent interactions with a site and is consistent with unpartitioned DBSC sessions being a kind of first-party state.
+- Proactive refreshes must only occur if any tab has a page from the site loaded.

 ### Enterprise support

 While DBSC addresses a general problem of session hijacking, and can be applicable to any _browser_ consumer, it is possible to expand this protocol to better support enterprise use cases.
 By adding specifics to key generation, we can provide a more secure environment for enterprise users.
 This is the goal of DBSC(E), which is an extension to DBSC.
 The high-level design of DBSC(E) is described in the [DBSC(E) Overview](./DBSCE/Overview.md).